poolup-devs/poolup_backend/README.md

 ---

-### Recipient Requests
+### Requestee Requests

 GET request

-- Get a recipient's requests with the given status
+- Get a requestee's requests with the given status

 **query params**

 ```
 {
-    recipientID: <String>,
+    requesteeUsername: <String>,
     status: <String>,
-    // recipientID is the username to get requests that other users sent to this user
+    // requesteeUsername is the username to get requests that other users sent to this user
     // status value of "all" returns all status types,
     // "visible" displays everything but archived requests
 }